fluid-project/jira-to-11ty/src/issues/FLOE-467.md

 For #1, we need to do the following:

 * Upstream in Flocking, ensure that hard errors don't occur when trying to destroy a synth that no longer has a valid Environment reference.
-[This has been fixed](https://github.com/colinbdclark/Flocking/issues/183) thanks to @@Alan Harnum.
+[This has been fixed](https://github.com/colinbdclark/Flocking/issues/183) thanks to Alan Harnum.
 * Provide a means in the Chart Authoring Tool itself for creating a Flocking environment as early as possible (i.e. immediately after Flocking's own scripts have loaded)
 * Ensure that the CA Tool's own unit tests define their own custom environment that can be created and torn down on each test run.